inkdropapp/docs-old/src/pages/manual/backing-up-your-data.md

 ---
 index: 9
-category: "usage"
+category: 'usage'
 toc: false
-path: "/manual/backing-up-your-data"
+path: '/manual/backing-up-your-data'
-title: "Data backup"
+title: 'Data backup'
 ---

 > We are not perfect human beings, nor do we have to pretend to be, but it is necessary for us to be the best version of ourselves we can be.